Secrets and Configuration – Pragmatic Approach

 python3.7 $WORKING_DIR/simple_app.py "$@"

-read_secret and read_config are introduced for demonstration purpose.
+read_secret and read_config are introduced for demonstration purposes.
 There will most likely be a CLI available to read the secrets and configuration in your environment or machines.
-In our example read_secret and read_config play the role of such CLI.
+In our example, read_secret and read_config play the role of such a CLI.

 Now we need to write code to read process environment variables.
 It is a good idea to keep such code in one place, so for that we can create Environment class that is going to be responsible for retrieving all the secrets and configuration from the process environment.